christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/README.md

-# Directory Content
+# Material dedicated to Micropython-ulab

-This directory contains new algorithms, implementations, and adaptations of the [River](https://github.com/online-ml/river) programs but for online machine learning on embedded systems (ESP32 and other microcontrollers).
+This folder contains new algorithms, implementations, and adaptations of the [River](https://github.com/online-ml/river) programs but for online machine learning on embedded systems (ESP32 and other microcontrollers).

 For instance, the k_means directory contains an adaptation of k_means that is available with River.